rollerworks/search/doc/overview.rst

 Field types are used for configuring a search field's value comparison, ViewTransformers and accepted value-types.

-For more information on using field types see :doc:`type/index`
+For more information on using field types see :doc:`type`

 .. note::